 If you can’t recruit strength through one leg whilst stabilising the pelvis in most sporting situations you will find yourself compromised.
 From the sprinter, to the throw in judo, even into activities like the swing in golf, one leg strength is required with stabilisation through the pelvis.
 Now I’m not saying toss out the double leg squat, deadlift or the Olympic lifts- I still believe that the mina body of leg strength should come from these lifts however one leg training must be included for proper dynamic strength.

 It was a fluke that I’d come to one legged training mainly due to at the time I was training to pass an RKC instructors exam so had been attempting to do one leg pistols and had included the one leg deadlift into my kettlebell routine.
 However a couple of years on my ankles are more stable than they have ever been and no knee pain to boot.
-I recommend that one leg squats and one leg deadlifts are included at least twice a week into every routine and you’ll soon see the benefits.
+I recommend that one leg squats and one leg deadlifts are included each week and you’ll soon see the benefits.
+I also recommend trx or crosscore for bodyweight elevated squats- a great progression.
 For good advice on progressing to the one leg pistol check out the Steve Cotter interview in this blog as he’s good some great advice there to get you going deep! steve cotter interview